cosmos/awesome-cosmos/README.md

 # Awesome Cosmos [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

+> A community curated list of awesome projects related to the Cosmos ecosystem

 The Cosmos SDK is a modular framework for building blockchain applications in Go.
 Gaia, the first implementation of the Cosmos Hub, is built with the Cosmos SDK.

 **Contributing:**
 Please read the [Contributing guide](./CONTRIBUTING.md).
 Thank you to all our [contributors](https://github.com/cosmos/awesome/graphs/contributors).